uptane/deployment-considerations/repositories.md

 #### Changes to Partial Verification Secondaries

-As partial verification secondaries only check the Targets metadata from the Director repository, the timeserver key will be checked when verifying the Targets metadata on partial verification secondaries.
-To do this, check the Timeserver key after verifying the most recent Targets metadata file.
-If the Timeserver key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described in [Changes to checking Root metadata](#changes-to-checking-root-metadata).
+As partial verification Secondaries only check the Targets metadata from the Director repository, the Time Server key will be checked when verifying the Targets metadata on partial verification Secondaries.
+To do this, check the Time Server key after verifying the most recent Targets metadata file.
+If the Time Server key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described in [Changes to checking Root metadata](#changes-to-checking-root-metadata).

 ## What suppliers should do